OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 If the provider has provided the team with the exploitation code, and the team made a security wrapper around the vulnerable library/code, execute the exploitation code in order to ensure that the library is now secure and doesn't affect the application.

-If you have a set of automated unit or integration or functionnal or security tests that exist for the application, run them to verify that the protection code added does not impact the stability of the application.
+If you have a set of automated unit or integration or functional or security tests that exist for the application, run them to verify that the protection code added does not impact the stability of the application.

 Add a comment in the project *README* explaining that the issue (specify the related [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)) is handled during the waiting time of a patched version because the detection tool will continue to raise an alert on this dependency.